woodwerk/alfred_convertWord2PDF/README.md

 # Convert Word to PDF
-A file-action triggered workflow that converts the selected Word document into a PDF.
+A file-action triggered workflow that converts the selected Word document to a PDF.

 ![](https://raw.githubusercontent.com/woodwerk/alfred_convertWord2PDF/master/scr/workflow.png)